 - Be a person of good moral character

 For a more detailed explanation of these criteria, read U.S. Citizenship Requirements for 5-Year Permanent Resident.
 Or if you’re ready to dive in, start our naturalization eligibility quiz.
 There’s no cost to start the application and determine your eligibility.

 Prepare and File Application for Naturalization

 A permanent resident who wants to become a U.S. citizen must prepare and file Form N-400, Application for Naturalization, with USCIS.
 The 20-page application should be carefully filled out.
 USCIS will use the application to review your history as a permanent resident.
 Be thorough and make sure your answers are consistent with your supporting documentation.
-Discrepancies and inconsistencies can cause confusion, delays and even the suspicion of fraud.
+Discrepancies and inconsistencies can cause confusion, delays, and even the suspicion of fraud.